Frequently Asked Questions

-We have made packing easy for you!
+We have made packing easy for your student!
 Check out our what to bring and what not to bring lists »

 What about safety in the residence halls?

 The residence halls are equipped with several safety features.
-All students must use their ID to gain access to the hall.
-The front desks are staffed 24-hours per day.
+All students must use their Seton Hall University issued ID card to gain access to their residence hall.
 Guests must be accompanied by their student host at all times.
-We have installed the best system available for fire suppression in housing facilities.
-More information can be found here »
+We have installed a comprehensive system for fire safety and suppression..

 Are students required to be on a meal plan?

-All resident students must be on a meal plan.
+All students living in Seton Hall University residence halls must have a meal plan.
 Information about the different options for meal plans is available here »

 Are there meal plans for commuter students?